juanerolon/Convolutional-neural-networks-ai/README.md

 #### Infrastructure required

-Your model can be trained on a local CPU-GPU, or if needed on an Amazon Web Services EC2 GPU instance.
+The model can be trained on a local CPU-GPU, or if needed on an Amazon Web Services EC2 GPU instance.
 Please refer to the following instructions for setting up a GPU instance for this project.  ([link for AIND students](https://classroom.udacity.com/nanodegrees/nd889/parts/16cf5df5-73f0-4afa-93a9-de5974257236/modules/53b2a19e-4e29-4ae7-aaf2-33d195dbdeba/lessons/2df3b94c-4f09-476a-8397-e8841b147f84/project), [link for MLND students](https://classroom.udacity.com/nanodegrees/nd009/parts/99115afc-e849-48cf-a580-cb22eea2ba1b/modules/777db663-2b0d-4040-9ae4-bf8c6ab8f157/lessons/a088c519-05af-4589-a1e2-2c484b1268ef/project))

 ## Usage

-You need an IDE capable of editing and running Ipython notebooks.
-If Jupyter is installed in your distribution:
+To implement the following project we use an IDE capable of editing and running Ipython notebooks.
+If Jupyter is installed in the python distribution type:

 `$ jupyter notebook cnn-image-classifier.ipynb`